 The Iron Trial by Holly Black and Cassandra Clare

 Callum endeavors to fail the trials that would admit him to the Magisterium only to be drawn into its ranks against his will.
 (Magisterium series)

 How To Train Your Dragon by Cressida Cowell

-Adventures of Hiccup Horrendous Haddock the Third as he tries to pass the important initiation test of his Viking clan by catching and training a dragon.
+Join the adventures of Hiccup as he tries to pass the important initiation test of his Viking clan.
 (Part of the How To Train Your Dragon series)